DHTMLX/angular-widgets/README.md

 ## DHTMLX Widgets + Angular 6.1

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+In most samples DHTMLX Widgets are loaded through NPM that provides limited (GPL) version of components.
+For production you should use the PRO version.

-DHTMLX Widgets are loaded from CDN. ```cdn.dhtmlx.com``` serves limited version of component and can be used for testing only.
+There are also samples where DHTMLX Widgets are loaded from CDN. ```cdn.dhtmlx.com``` serves limited (GPL) version of components.
 For production use your own CDN / file server.

 ## Development server